 Research and Development

 The Group has a structured development programme with the aim of identifying and bringing to market new pharmaceutical products.
 Investment in development is seen as key to strengthen further the Group's competitive position.
-Further information in relation to product development can be found in the Product Development Pipeline.
-The expense on this activity for the year ended 30 June 2019 was £25.1 million (2018: £18.3 million) and a further £1.2 million (2018: £1.7 million) was capitalised as development costs.
+Further information in relation to product development can be found on Product Development.
+The expense on this activity for the year ended 30 June 2020 was £28.4 million (2019: £25.1 million) and a further £1.8 million (2019: £1.2 million) was capitalised as development costs.

 Results and Dividends

 The results for the year and financial position at 30 June 2020 are shown in the Consolidated Income Statement and

 Consolidated Statement of Financial Position The Directors are recommending the payment of a final dividend of 24.00 pence per share which, if approved by shareholders, will be paid on 27 November 2020 to shareholders registered at 6 November 2020.
 The shares will become ex-dividend on 5 November 2020.
 An interim dividend of 10.29 pence per share was paid on 8 April 2020, making a total dividend for the year of 34.29 pence per share (2019: 31.60 pence per share).
 The total dividend payment is £37.0 million (2019: £32.5 million).

 The issued share capital of the Company for the year is set out in note 25 to the Consolidated Financial Statements.
 As at the end of the financial year 108,010,960 fully paid ordinary shares were in issue, which included 226,858 ordinary shares issued during the year in connection with the exercise of options under the Company's share option schemes.